limansky/limansky_me/posts/2017-02-02-generating-sql-queries-with-shapeless.md

 }
 ```

-The instance for non-empty list is more tricky.
-We need to separate primitive
+The instance for a non-empty list is more tricky.
+We need to separate the primitive
-types from nested classes.
+types from the nested classes.
 For the nested classes the implementation is quite
-straightforward.
-We obtain instances for tail and head and concatenating them:
+simple.
+We obtain instances for the tail and head and concatenating the result lists:

 ```Scala
 implicit def hconsLister[K, H, T <: HList](implicit